Chapter 6:

 “Sure.
 You'd be on the news as the sister who killed her brother in a stupid archery game.
 So I propose an alternative", I said confidently.
 “Use my slingshot", I then asked.

-“That would still seriously hurt you if I missed the target...” she complained.
-“But if it will finally shut you up, I'll do it, damn it", she finally agreed, though reluctant and angry at me.
+“That would still seriously hurt you if I missed the target...”, she complained.
+“But if it will finally shut you up...
+I'll do it, damn it", she finally agreed, though reluctant and angry at me.

 That said, in the blink of an eye, we were at the school's kyudo field.
 She dressed up in all her usual training gear, but she wielded the humble hunting slingshot I had given her many years ago.

 Yukina bowed and positioned herself in the proper place to shoot.
-As I walked toward the target with an apple in my hands, I seriously wondered whether this little charade was a serious offense to one of the noblest arts of our culture.
+As I walked toward the target with an apple in my hands, I seriously wondered if this little charade was a serious offense to one of the noblest arts of our culture.
 I placed the apple on top of my head while she pulled the elastic band of the slingshot, ready to shoot at me.

 “First question", she said.
-“If you had really become immortal, why would you tell me?” she asked.
+“If you had really become immortal, why would you tell me?”, she asked.

 “Because I've got no one else", I replied.

 She fired the first pebble.
 I felt the wind blow through my hair.
-The apple fell with a hole now in it, as if someone had taken a bite.
+The apple fell, with a hole now in it, as if someone had taken a bite.
 100 points to Yukina, an excellent shot.
 I picked it up from the ground and put it back on my head.
 “Best of three!”, I called.

 “Second question", she continued.
 “What kind of drug did you take to even think that a corpse and a vampire approached you yesterday?”